-If your sheets become stained, use oxygenated bleach (not chlorine bleach) on sheets of light colors, and your favorite color-safe detergent on dark-colored sheets.
+If your sheets become stained, use oxygenated bleach (not chlorine bleach) on sheets of light colours, and your favourite colour-safe detergent on dark-coloured sheets.
 Inspect all sheets before placing them in the dryer.
 Do not place sheets in the dryer if spots or stains appear on the sheets after washing.
 Re-treat stains and re-wash until stains have been removed.

 Keep at least two sets of sheets and keep them in regular rotation.
 This way when one set is removed, the clean set can be immediately placed on the bed.

 Sheets don’t offer a lot of protection for mattresses.
 Whether you’re an adult who tosses and turns or a child who occasionally wets the bed, you could be doing a lot of damage to your mattress if you’re not using extra mattress protection.
 Mattress covers need regular cleaning to remain effective.